honeybijan/bijan-personal-website/content/publication/reweighting_paradoxes/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "To appear in the *4th Conference on Causal Learning and Reasoning (CLeaR*"
+publication: "To appear in the *4th Conference on Causal Learning and Reasoning (CLeaR)*"
 publication_short: "To appear in *CLeaR 2025*"

-abstract: We explore what we call "omitted label contexts," in which training data is limited to a subset of the possible labels.
-This setting is common among specialized human experts or specific focused studies.
-We lean on well-studied paradoxes (Simpson's and Condorcet) to illustrate the more general difficulties of causal inference in omitted label contexts.
-Contrary to the fundamental principles on which much of causal inference is built, we show that "correct" adjustments sometimes require non-exchangeable treatment and control groups.
-These pitfalls lead us to the study networks of conclusions drawn from different contexts and the structures the form, proving an interesting connection between these networks and social choice theory.
+abstract: We explore "omitted label contexts," in which training data is limited to a subset of the possible labels.
+This setting is standard among specialized human experts or specific focused studies.
+By studying Simpson's paradox, we observe that ``correct'' adjustments sometimes require non-exchangeable treatment and control groups.
+A generalization of Simpson's paradox leads us to study networks of conclusions drawn from different contexts, within which a paradox of nontransitivity arises.
+We prove that the space of possible nontransitive structures in these networks exactly corresponds to structures that form from aggregating ranked-choice votes.

 # Summary.
 An optional shortened abstract.
 summary: Domain expertise bias creates paradoxes in causality and covariate shift methods.
 We show these are the same as paradoxes in social choice theory.